 EMERGING MARKETS-Currencies slide as dollar, commodity prices fall

-April 14 (Reuters) - Emerging market currencies fell on Thursday as the dollar regained strength ahead of a long weekend, with commodity currencies losing more than 1%, while Turkey's lira deepened declines after the bank meeting held the policy rate.
+April 14 (Reuters) - Emerging market currencies fell on Thursday as the dollar regained strength ahead of a long weekend, with commodity currencies dropping, while Turkey's lira declined after the central bank stood pat on the policy rate.

-Currencies of South Africa ZAR=, Brazil BRBY, Mexico MXN= and Chile CLP= fell 1% each as oil and gold prices fell.
+Currencies of South Africa ZAR=, Brazil BRL=, BRBY, Mexico MXN= and Chile CLP= fell between 0.1% and 1.2% as oil and gold prices fell.
 GOL/O/R

-"It doesn't look like policymakers (in Turkey) are set to reverse course, which means that as long as the war in Ukraine weighs on inflation expectations globally... policy is set to be left unchanged," said Ima Sammani, FX analyst at Monex Europe.

-"Turkey's government may lean more heavily on unconventional policy tools to shore up the FX rate and bolster currency reserves, however, if history is any guide, these measures only provide temporary relief to the Turkish lira."
+Turkey's move follows a series of interest rate hikes across emerging markets (EM) overnight including Singapore and Argentina.

+Further denting sentiment, net assets of EM funds slumped in the first quarter as investors fled riskier assets due to the volatility sparked by the Russia-Ukraine conflict and a rise in U.S. interest rates.

-A drop in the euro following the European Central Bank's decision to move slowly on monetary policy tightening spurred the dollar, leaving an index of emerging market currencies .MIEM0000CUS to mark a second week of losses.
+A drop in the euro following the European Central Bank's decision to move slowly on monetary policy tightening spurred the dollar, leaving an index of EM currencies .MIEM0000CUS to mark a second week of losses.
 FRX/

-In Brazil, investors also had their eyes on the presentation of the 2023 Budget guidelines bill.

-With presidential elections due in Brazil in October, leftist former President Luiz Inacio Lula da Silva's lead was halved in a month by far-right President Jair Bolsonaro, a poll showed.
+With presidential elections due in October, leftist former President Luiz Inacio Lula da Silva's lead was halved in a month by far-right President Jair Bolsonaro, a poll showed.

-Among stocks, Brazil's Bovespa .BVSP fell 0.2% to hover near three-week lows, with miner vale VALE3.SA proving the biggest drag.
+Among stocks, Brazil's Bovespa .BVSP fell 0.8% to hover near more than three-week lows, with miner Vale VALE3.SA down about 2%.

 Petrobras said it received 5.26 billion reais ($1.12 billion) from Shell SHEL.L regarding the compensation on the latter's 25% stake in the Atapu oil block.

-Meanwhile, state-run utility Eletrobras ELET6.SA hit near nine-month highs after Brazil's Economy Minister Paulo Guedes said that the federal audit court will vote on the Eletrobras' privatization next week.
+Meanwhile, state-run utility Eletrobras ELET6.SA hit nine-month highs after Brazil's Economy Minister Paulo Guedes said that the federal audit court will vote on the firm's privatization next week.

 Markets in Argentina, Colombia, Peru and stock markets in Mexico were closed for the Holy Thursday holiday.